chaoss/community/CONTRIBUTING.md

-# How to Contribute
+# Contributing to CHAOSS
+👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 ## What is this document?

 This document outlines a generic process of contributing and applies to all CHAOSS repositories.
 Each repository may have unique guidelines specific to the project, but this document serves as a primer for what is required when contributing to CHAOSS.
+Use your best judgement, and feel free to propose changes to this document in a pull request

 ## Who can contribute?

 Anyone can contribute to CHAOSS on any of our communication channels.
 See <https://chaoss.community/participate/> to learn more about how to participate.

 ## Which channel should I use?
+CHAOSS uses the following channels for contributions:
+- Mailing Lists
+- Community calls
+- Working group calls.

 ### Conversations and high-level contributions (email, call, face to face)